vjbollavarapu/tidygen/docs/ONBOARDING.md

-# iNEAT ERP - Developer Onboarding Guide
+# TidyGen ERP - Developer Onboarding Guide

-Welcome to the iNEAT ERP development team!
+Welcome to the TidyGen ERP development team!
 This guide will help you get up and running quickly with our Web3-enabled ERP platform.

 ## 📋 **Table of Contents**